An ancient giant statue has been lying on its back for centuries on a hill on the scenic Greek island of Naxos.

 The reason could also have been something as prosaic as lack of funding for continued work on the gigantic statue.
 In any event, the spirit of this colossal statue lives on through the centuries despite its unusual nature.

 Despite flying somewhat under the radar, the island is one of the most interesting places in Greece.
 It boasts a magnificent history, with influences from the Franks and the Venetians, who are responsible for numerous monuments from the Middle Ages.
 The island is completely overtaken by history.

-Apart from boasting a fascinating past, Naxos possesses a lovely natural landscape, since it is the greenest island in the Cyclades archipelago.
-As well as having beautiful beaches, its rural villages are set into a backdrop of green valleys and mountains.
+Apart from boasting a fascinating past, Naxos possesses a lovely natural landscape since it is the greenest island in the Cyclades archipelago.
+In addition to having beautiful beaches, its rural villages are set into a backdrop of green valleys and mountains.